If you’re looking for directions to the 10 best waterfalls at Ohiopyle State Park, you’re in the right place!

 If you haven’t – you’ve got some exceptional hikes ahead of you!

-Either way, I hope you found this Ohiopyle State Park Waterfall Guide to be informative and enjoyable to look at.
+Either way, I hope you found this Ohiopyle State Park Waterfall Guide both informative and enjoyable to look at.

-Feel free to bookmark it in your browser and refer back to it as a resource for future visits to Ohiopyle.
+Feel free to bookmark it in your browser and refer back to it as a resource for finding the best waterfalls at Ohiopyle State Park.

 Baughman Rock Overlook, one of the truly majestic mountain vistas in the Laurel Highlands, is just minutes away along Sugarloaf Road.